 - Collaborative Learning Annotation System (CLAS) to annotate videos of recorded coaching sessions, mark the turning points and critical interactions between the coach and the athletes, and solicit further feedback from the mentors.

 The uniqueness of this online Certificate program was its structure.
 Other Faculty of Education programs staggered the courses within the program, whereas this program began all four courses at the same time.
-The instructors carefully coordinated the activities and assignments, so that the workload and introduction to new technologies are evenly distributed.
-In addition, students had the flexibility to adjust their learning according to their work obligations and to conduct their field experience practice during the time when the sport they coached was in season.
+The instructors carefully coordinated the activities and assignments, so that the workload and introduction to new technologies were evenly distributed.
+In addition, students had the flexibility to adjust their learning according to their work obligations, and to conduct their field experience practice during the time when the sport they coached was in season.

 Although fully online and mostly asynchronous, the students had a number of guest speakers who facilitated live Collaborate sessions or recorded video lectures in a timely fashion to discuss current topics.
 In this way, the truly Canadian program was enriched with the presence of well-renown experts.